jendave/roll-table-importer/README.md

 ### JSON

-For JSON, both files and pasted text can be used by the importer.
+For JSON, both files/directories and pasted text can be used by the importer.

 The [Foundry VTT Tables Repository](https://github.com/foundry-vtt-community/tables) is a good source for random tables in JSON format.